diacode/diacode-website/source/blog/2016-04-22-page-specific-javascript-in-phoenix-framework-pt-1.html.markdown

 * creating /Users/myuser/.mix/archives/phoenix_new.ez
 ```

-Now that we are up to date, lets generate a new **Phoenix** project:
+Now that we are up to date, let's generate a new **Phoenix** project:

 ```
 $ mix phoenix.new phoenix_template